FelixBesancon/holbertonschool-printf/README.md

 function: `printf`.
 Our implementation handles formatted output, using variadic functions, recursion and specific conversion specifiers.
-Its purpose is to understand how such a function works internally/
+Its purpose is to understand how such a function works internally.

 We describe here:
 - What the `_printf` function supports.